OpenInternet/Infuse/content/learning-path/4/module-2.en.md

 </form></html>
 {{< / highlight >}}

 Note the `">` after `value="Alice"`.
 That tells the browser that the HTML input’s value attribute is completed, and then that the input tag is completed.
-Next, the text in blue is a script tag that runs the JavaScript that pops up an alert box.
+Next, the text is a script tag that runs the JavaScript that pops up an alert box.
 Finally, the `<i q="` is just some cleanup that prevents the web page from displaying the remnants of the original input tag.
 <!-- We can use different color highlighting and formatting to show how the browser interprets the generated web page: -->
 {{< highlight html >}}
 <html><body><form>